maddieadair/museum-client/README.md

 <br />

-This is the frotnend for our web application which utilizes [museum-server](https://github.com/maddieadair/museum-server).
+This is the frontend for our web application which utilizes [museum-server](https://github.com/maddieadair/museum-server).
 <br />
 <br />